The Benefit Cap

 What can I do if I am affected?

-If the Benefit Cap will reduce your income, you may need to consider:
+If your income from benefits is reduced by the Benefit Cap, you may need to consider:

 - moving to cheaper accommodation